Q and A about Dysthymic Disorder (Chronic Depression)

-“Over the past decade, there has been a revolution in the treatment of chronic depression.
+“Over the past few decades, there has been a revolution in the treatment of chronic depression.
 We really can treat this illness effectively in many people.
-This couldn’t be said fifteen or twenty years ago…”
+This couldn’t be said twenty or twenty-five years ago…”

 —David Hellerstein, MD

-Dysthymic disorder (abbreviated as DD) is chronic low-grade depression.
-To qualify for the diagnosis of dysthymic disorder, a person must have been feeling depressed for at least two years.
-In practice, people often after have suffered from dysthymic symptoms for twenty or thirty years or more before seeking treatment!
+The new category of PDD includes several forms of chronic depression, of which dysthymic disorder (DD) is at the milder end and chronic major depressive disorder (chronic MDD) is at the more severe end.
+To qualify for the diagnosis of Persistent Depressive Disorder, a person must have been feeling depressed for at least two years.
+In practice, people often after have suffered from depressive symptoms for twenty or thirty years or more before seeking treatment!

-Dysthymic disorder can be thought of as a paradoxical disorder.
-Though its symptoms are fairly mild on a day-to-day basis, over a lifetime DD is actually a severe disorder—leading to high rates of suicide, work impairment, and social isolation.
-In fact, the risk of suicide is higher with dysthymia than major depression!
+Indeed, even after decades of research, dysthymic disorder is still under-recognized and under-treated.
+Thus, now as in previous decades, dysthymia can be thought of as a paradoxical disorder.
+Though its symptoms are fairly mild on a day-to-day basis (especially in comparison to chronic MDD), over a lifetime DD is actually a severe disorder—leading to high rates of suicide, work impairment, and social isolation.
+In fact, the risk of suicide is higher with dysthymia than in acute major depression!
 Another aspect of the paradox is that because people think of dysthymia as mild they often do not seek treatment.
 Or if they do seek treatment, it is with types of medicine or therapy that are unlikely to help them feel better.